 They say a man is measured in a minute, or at least they used to say that when men were men and responsibility couldn’t be dodged by telling the press, “I take full responsibility.”
 These days, any movie about a person of integrity or one who keeps his word or has strong ideas and believes in them is a precious commodity.
 And any news item that doesn’t end in disaster, death, dishonor, shame or revulsion is something to celebrate as well.
 Sully Sullenberger’s big success saving the passengers of a large airplane is just that kind of news.
 That’s what makes his story unbreakable.

-Many viewers weren’t aware of the movie’s central conflict, one that, until I read up on the case, I thought was an invention for the movie.
+Many viewers weren’t aware of the movie’s central conflict.
+Until I read up on the case I thought it was invented for the movie.
 Immediately after the ‘Miracle Landing’ the Federal Aviation Administration and the National Transportation Safety Board did for a time argue for finding Sully at fault for ditching a plane that the computers said could have made it to two different airports.
-Thus Sully is both a revered hero and a victim of fault- finding bureaucracies, and Eastwood keeps it all as simple as a Frank Capra movie.
+Thus Sully is both a revered hero and a victim of fault- finding bureaucracies.
+Eastwood keeps it all as simple as a Frank Capra movie.
 Those cranky government investigators care only about saving money and protecting their careers.
-If they have to throw someone to the wolves to ‘win,’ that’s fine with them.
-To its credit the movie doesn’t falsify anything, and Sully isn’t given any tearful public speeches.
+If they have to throw someone to the wolves to ‘win’ that’s fine with them.
+To its credit the movie doesn’t falsify anything and Sully isn’t given any tearful public speeches.
 Of course he had doubts about how he performed, who wouldn’t.
 He experiences some anxiety and perhaps those moments are exaggerated to goose the drama.
 But it’s all within reason.

 We almost expect Sully to be prosecuted